 Using magnetic letters daily can help young children in preschool or kindergarten begin to internalize the shape and feel of letters.
 This internalization builds alphabet fluency, which is a predictor of future reading success.

 1. Put magnetic letters in your sensory bin for alphabet sensory play.

 2. Attach a picture of a palm tree to a cookie sheet and invite your kids to retell the story of Chicka Chicka Boom Boom by Bill Martin Jr. and John Archembault.

 3. Use metal cans to create your own magnetic Chicka Chicka Boom Boom tree your kids can use to re-tell the story.

-4. Use a pencil pouch to make a magnetic name kit for each child that they can use in the classroom on cookie sheets or at home on the fridge.
+4. Put magnetic letters in a pencil pouch to make a personalized name kit for each child that they can use to spell their names on cookie sheets or at home on the fridge.

-9. Children can spell their names in a metal pencil case.
+9. Invite your little learners to spell their names in metal pencil cases from the dollar store.